BlueLort/GameX-Engine/README.md

 # GameX-Engine

-[Work In Progress]
+[~~Work In Progress~~]

-GameX Engine is a 3D Game Engine built on top of improved features of GameX Level Editor.
+GameX Engine is an attempt to create 3D Game Engine by building on top of GameX Level Editor features.

-After Finishing the 3D Side i might work on the 2D Side.

 **This project is for learning purposes so expect design mistakes and tons of bugs;I appreciate feedback.**